jsor/jcarousel/README.markdown

 Sometimes people are confused how to define the number of visible items because there is no option for this as they expect.

-You simply define the number of visible items by defining the width (or height for a vertical carousel) of the element which surrounds the list (if you use the default from this document, you do that with the class `.jcarousel` in your skin stylesheet).
+You simply define the number of visible items by defining the width (or height for a vertical carousel) of the element which surrounds the list (if you use the default from this document, you do that with the class `.jcarousel` in your stylesheet).

 This offers a lot of flexibility, because you can define the width in pixel for a fixed carousel or in percent for a flexible carousel.